Jaja's African Hair Braiding

-Jaja's African Hair Braiding is a 2023 comedic play written by American playwright Jocelyn Bioh.
+Jaja's African Hair Braiding is a 2023 comedic play written by Ghanaian-American playwright Jocelyn Bioh.
 The play premiered on Broadway as part of the Manhattan Theatre Club's 2023–2024 season.

 Synopsis

 Jaja’s African Hair Braiding in Harlem is a salon full of funny, whip-smart, talented women ready to make you look and feel nice-nice.
 Every day, a lively and eclectic group of West African immigrant hair braiders are creating masterpieces on the heads of neighborhood women.
 On this particularly muggy summer day, Jaja’s rule-following daughter Marie is running the shop while her mother prepares for her courthouse, green-card wedding—to a man no one seems to particularly like.
 Just like her mother, Dreamer Marie is trying to secure her future; she’s just graduated high school and all she wants to do is go to college.
 While Marie deals with the customers’ and stylists’ laugh-out-loud drama, news pierces the hearts of the women of the salon, galvanizing their connections and strengthening the community they have longed to make in the United States.
 The uncertainty of their circumstances simmers below the surface of their lives and when it boils over, it forces this tight-knit community to confront what it means to be an outsider on the edge of the place they call home.